wguldin/portfolio/_posts/2016-07-07-a-new-direction-for-my-site.markdown

 Moving from that, and creating a new design system, has been really rewarding.
 When you're the only person working on a design, it's tough to avoid working in a vacuum.
 Our CEO, Phil, has a visual background, so he's been a big help with that.
 But I also try to hold myself accountable.
 One simple way is with a set of folded over post-it notes that have a few simple tenets on them.

+{% include image.html name="motivational-post-its.jpg" caption="These are a constant reminder to push myself." %}

 * Don't Settle
 * Be Original
 * Sketch!!